 Motto: Virescit Vulnere Virtus – Courage grows strong at the wound.

-2022 Clan Chief: Molly
+2022 Clan Chief: Lily

 The hopes and dreams you have for your daughter can be realised at Seymour College.
 Join us on a tour and let us show you why we are South Australia’s leading private school for girls.